LOADING ...

 John Henry had a little woman and her was Polly Ann

-But Polly drove the steel like a man Lord Polly drove the steel like a man
+But Polly the steel like a man Lord Lord Polly drove the steel like a man

-John Henry went to the tunnel to steam hammer by his side
+John Henry went to the to drive steam hammer by his side

 Well he beat that drill the end of the tunnel

-Laid down his hammer and he cried Lord Lord laid down his and he cried
+Laid down his hammer and he cried Lord Lord laid his hammer and he cried

-John Henry drove the steel on that mountain till his hammer on fire
+John Henry drove the steel on mountain till his hammer caught on fire

-And the last words we John Henry say
+And the last we heard John Henry say

-Cool of water before I die Lord Lord a cool drink of water before I die
+Cool drink of water I die Lord Lord a cool drink of water before I die

-Well they took John Henry to the graveyard stuck him six under the sand
+Well took John Henry to the graveyard stuck him six feet under the sand

-They say there lies a steel drivin' man Lord Lord lies a steel drivin' man
+They say there lies a steel drivin' man Lord Lord yonder a steel drivin' man

 Videos